 Figure 2 compare effective disproportionality to the Gallagher index using a simple simulated two party case.
 At the far left extreme of the horizontal axis, the first party has all of the votes and the second party all of the seats.
 At the half way point, both have an equal share of votes and seats.
 And, at the far right extreme, the picture flips.
 As we can see, both indices follow the same trajectory, though the effective measure curves whereas the Gallagher index does not.
 This, however, is specific to the two party case where the Gallagher index reverts to a simple measure of absolute difference (and outputs exactly the same values as the Pedersen index).
 In more complex scenarios where the number of parties is greater than two, the Gallagher index also curves.

-Figure 3: Effective disproportionality and the Gallagher index plotted against the number of vote winning parties at district level elections.
+Figure 3 shows effective disproportionality (left panel) and the Gallagher index (right panel) plotted against the number of vote winning parties,

 Steps Towards a Functional Form